isomerpages/iras-taxacademy/index.md

 layout: homepage
 title: 'Tax Academy of Singapore'
 permalink: /
-notification:Our office is now open for walk-ins, only on **Mondays from 10.00 a.m. to 3.00 p.m.** However, our programmes are still running as scheduled, online.
+notification: Our office is now open for walk-ins, only on **Mondays from 10.00 a.m. to 3.00 p.m.** However, our programmes are still running as scheduled, online.
 For the latest updates, please refer to the respective pages on this website.
 sections:
     - hero:
           title: 'Tax Academy Singapore'